 The CLARIN framework commissioned the production of dissemmination videos showcasing the outcomes of the individual CLARIN projects.
 One of these projects was the Dutch Ships and Sailors project, a collaboration between VU Computer Science, VU humanities and the Huygens Institute for National History.
 In this project, we developed a heterogeneous linked data cloud connecting many different maritime databases.
 This data cloud allows for new types of integrated browsing and new historical research questions.
 In the video, we (Victor de Boer together with historians Jur Leinenga and Rik Hoekstra) explain how the data cloud was formed and how it can be used by maritime historians.

 I am an assistant professor (UD) at the User-Centric Data Science group at the Computer Science department of the Vrije Universiteit Amsterdam (VU).
 I am also a senior research fellow at Netherlands Institute for Sound and Vision.
 In my research, I combine (Semantic) Web technologies with Human-Computer Interaction, Knowledge Representation and Information Extraction to tackle research challenges in various domains.
 These include Cultural Heritage, Digital Humanities and ICT for Development (ICT4D).
-More information on these projects can be found on this site or through my CV .
+I am currently involved in the following research projects:

 Our paper “Evaluating Unsupervised Thesaurus-based Labeling of Audiovisual Content in an Archive Production Environment” was accepted for publication in the International Journal on Digital Libraries (IJDL).
 This paper, co-authored with Roeland Ordelman and Josefien Schuurman reports on a series of information extraction experiments carried out at the Netherlands Institute for Sound and Vision (NISV).
 Specifically, in the paper we report on a two-stage evaluation of unsupervised labeling of audiovisual content using subtitles.
 We look at how such an approach can provide acceptable results given requirements with respect to archival quality, authority and service levels to external users.